top of page

 Residential Units

-• The second phase includes a 34,212-square-foot building with 50 middle-income residential units and 1,300 square feet of commercial space.
+• Phase 2 includes the new 34,212-square-foot building with 50 middle-income residential units and 1,400 square feet of commercial space.

-• Apartments include studio, one-bedroom, and two-bedroom units starting at $950/month.
+• Apartments include studio, one-bedroom, and two-bedroom units starting at $950 per month.

 • 51% of the units will be priced affordable to 80% AMI.